Azure/ALZ-Bicep/infra-as-code/bicep/modules/vwanConnectivity/generateddocs/vwanConnectivity.bicep.md

-parVpnGatewayName | No       | VPN Gateway Name. parExpressRouteGatewayName | No       | ExpressRoute Gateway Name. parAzFirewallName | No       | Azure Firewall Name. parAzFirewallPoliciesName | No       | Azure Firewall Policies Name. parAzFirewallPoliciesAutoLearn | No       | The operation mode for automatically learning private ranges to not be SNAT. parAzFirewallPoliciesPrivateRanges | No       | Private IP addresses/IP ranges to which traffic will not be SNAT.
+parVpnGatewayName | No       | VPN Gateway Name. parExpressRouteGatewayName | No       | ExpressRoute Gateway Name. parAzFirewallName | No       | Azure Firewall Name. parAzFirewallPolicyDeploymentStyle | No       | The deployment style of the Azure Firewall Policy.
+Either one shared firewall policy (`SharedGlobal`) or one policy per region (`PerRegion`), defaults to `SharedGlobal`. parAzFirewallPoliciesName | No       | Azure Firewall Policies Name. parAzFirewallPoliciesAutoLearn | No       | The operation mode for automatically learning private ranges to not be SNAT. parAzFirewallPoliciesPrivateRanges | No       | Private IP addresses/IP ranges to which traffic will not be SNAT.